quatrope/feets/README.rst

-feets: Feature Extractor for Time Series
+feets: feATURE eXTRACTOR FOR tIME sERIES
 ========================================

 Compilation of some of the existing light-curve features.